dell/csm-docs/content/docs/csidriver/upgradation/drivers/unity.md

 1. Get the latest csi-unity v2.3.0 code from Github using using `git clone -b v2.3.0 https://github.com/dell/csi-unity.git`.
 2. Copy the helm/csi-unity/values.yaml to the new location csi-unity/dell-csi-helm-installer and rename it to myvalues.yaml.
 Customize settings for installation by editing myvalues.yaml as needed.
-3. Navigate to csi-unity/dell-csi-hem-installer folder and execute the following command:
+3. Navigate to csi-unity/dell-csi-hem-installer folder and execute this command:
   `./csi-install.sh --namespace unity --values ./myvalues.yaml --upgrade`

 ### Using Operator